Graduate Faculty Membership

 Graduate Faculty, Graduate Instructors, and External Members of Supervising Committees: Definitions, Roles, and Appointment Procedures

 A qualified person who is visiting or employed at UT Arlington on a part-time basis may be appointed a Special Member of the Graduate Faculty for the duration of the appointment.
 Newly hired tenure track faculty who do not hold the appropriate terminal degree but are ABD and qualified persons serving in non-faculty positions also may be appointed a Special Member of the Graduate Faculty.
-Nominees for Special Membership are recommended by the department’s chair, Graduate Studies Committee, or by any five full members of the Graduate Faculty and approved by the Office of Graduate Studies.
-In emergency situations the Dean of Graduate Studies may make temporary appointments subject to confirmation by the appropriate Graduate Studies Committee.
-Special members may teach graduate level courses, serve on both Master’s and Doctoral supervising committees, and chair Master’s committees (a Special Member may not chair a dissertation committee without approval by the Graduate Studies Committee and the Office of Graduate Studies).
+Nominees for Special Membership are recommended by the department’s chair, Graduate Studies Committee, or by any five full members of the Graduate Faculty and approved by the Graduate School.
+In emergency situations the Dean of the Graduate School may make temporary appointments subject to confirmation by the appropriate Graduate Studies Committee.
+Special members may teach graduate level courses, serve on both Master’s and Doctoral supervising committees, and chair Master’s committees (a Special Member may not chair a dissertation committee without approval by the Graduate Studies Committee and the Graduate School).
 Special Members are non-voting members of the Graduate Faculty.

 Special Associate Members

 Special associate membership in the Graduate Faculty recognizes outstanding sustained service to the University's graduate programs and is intended to encourage the continuation of that service.
 This form or appointment is rarely used at present.
-See the HOP, Section 4-204 for details.
+See Graduate Faculty Policy AA-UA-PO-03 in the Handbook of Operating Procedures for details.

-Upon recommendation by the appropriate Committee on Graduate Studies and approval by the Vice Provost for Faculty Affairs, experts who are not members of the Graduate Faculty may be approved to teach specific graduate courses for specified periods.
+Upon recommendation by the program offering the course(s), their Academic Dean, Vice Provost for Faculty Affairs and Graduate School Dean, experts who are not members of the Graduate Faculty may be approved to teach specific graduate courses for specified periods.
 Graduate Instructors are not eligible to serve on graduate supervising committees and do not have Graduate Faculty voting privileges.

-To request permission to teach a graduate level course, submit a Certification of Credentials Form, along with a curriculum vitae to the Vice Provost for Faculty Affairs.
+To request permission to teach a graduate level course, submit a Certification of Credentials and Qualifications form.

 External members are qualified experts in a field of study who are not employed at UT Arlington.
 In virtually all cases, external members hold a terminal degree in their discipline.
 An external member may serve as a voting member on a thesis or dissertation supervising committee but may not chair a supervising committee.
 Only one external member may serve on a student’s committee as a voting member.

-The appropriate Graduate Studies Committee may nominate a person for external membership in order to serve on a specific supervising committee by submitting the Faculty Nomination Form along with a curriculum vitae to the Office of Graduate Studies.
+The appropriate Graduate Studies Committee may nominate a person for external membership in order to serve on a specific supervising committee by submitting the Special or External Membership Nomination Form along with a curriculum vitae to the Graduate School.
 The appointment ends when the committee’s work is complete.
 A new nomination form must be submitted in order for the individual to subsequently serve on a new committee.

 Please send all Faculty Nomination Forms to: